bluefireteam/audioplayers/README.md

 If you are interest in migrating to v1, please check [our migration guide](https://github.com/bluefireteam/audioplayers/blob/main/migration_guide.md).

+## Getting Started

+We tried to make audioplayers as simple to use as possible.

+Please follow our [Getting Started tutorial](https://github.com/bluefireteam/audioplayers/blob/main/getting_started.md) for all high-level information you need to know.

+Then, if you want to dig deeper, our code is very well documented with dartdocs, so check [our API reference](https://pub.dev/documentation/audioplayers/latest/) or the codebase itself on your IDE (or on GitHub).

+If something is not clear on our docs, please send a PR to help us improve.

 ## Help

 If you have any problems, please follow these steps before opening an issue.